 Ursula Kroeber was born in 1929 in Berkeley, California.
 Her parents were the anthropologist Alfred Kroeber and the writer Theodora Kroeber, author of Ishi.
 She graduated from Radcliffe College and studied at Columbia University.
 She married Charles A. Le Guin, a historian, in Paris in 1953.
 They have lived in Portland, Oregon, since 1958, and they have three children and four grandchildren.

-Three of Le Guin’s books have been finalists for the American Book Award and the Pulitzer Prize, and her writings have also received a National Book Award, five Hugo Awards, five Nebula Awards, SFWA’s Grand Master, the Kafka Award, a Pushcart Prize, the Howard Vursell Award of the American Academy of Arts and Letters, the Los Angeles Times Robert Kirsch Award, the PEN/Malamud Award, and the Margaret A. Edwards Award.
+Three of Le Guin’s books have been finalists for the American Book Award and the Pulitzer Prize.
+She has also won a National Book Award, five Hugo Awards, five Nebula Awards, SFWA’s Grand Master, the Kafka Award, a Pushcart Prize, the Howard Vursell Award of the American Academy of Arts and Letters, The Los Angeles Times Robert Kirsch Award, the PEN/Malamud Award, and the Margaret A. Edwards Award.

-Le Guin has taken the risk of writing seriously and with rigorous artistic control in genres some consider subliterary.
-Her courage has been generously rewarded: Harold Bloom includes her among his list of classic American writers, and Grace Paley, Carolyn Kizer, Gary Snyder, and John Updike have also praised her work.
-Many critical and academic studies of Le Guin’s work have been undertaken, including books by Elisabeth Cummins, James Bittner, B.J.
-Bucknall, J. De Bolt, B. Selinger, K.R.
-Wayne, D.R.
-White, an early bibliography by Elizabeth Cummins Cogell, and a continuation of the bibliography by David S. Bratman.
+Le Guin has taken the risk of writing seriously and with rigorous artistic control in genres sometimes considered subliterary.
+Her courage has been generously rewarded: Harold Bloom includes her among his list of classic American writers, and Grace Paley, Carolyn Kizer, Gary Snyder, and John Updike have praised her work.
+Many critical and academic studies of Le Guin’s work have also been undertaken.